Timdenders/Colonization-Conquerors/README.md

 - Fishing Boat: [

 Ship Control:
-- Move cursor over the boat, then use the F key (Player One) or J key (Player Two) to control fishing boats or PT boats.
+- Move the cursor over the boat, then use the F key (Player One) or J key (Player Two) to control fishing boats or PT boats.
 Press F or J to exit.

 Interaction Mode:
 - Use the \ key to switch between Interaction modes.
 By default, the Interaction mode is set to Player One.